hershd23/buzzdb-docs/docs/spring2021/lab1.rst

 Design Task
 ---------------
 Your main design task is to pick a **tree-based** data structure (`so do not use a hash-based index structure!`) that allows `efficient` execution of the locate command.
-You may have several design choices, and I want you to pick the most efficient data structure that you can think of. **You can’t use in-built C++ STL data structures for this key data structure.**
+You may have several design choices, and I want you to pick the most efficient data structure that you can think of.

 For this assignment, I am not concerned with the efficiency of the load command.
 However, you do have a restriction on the amount of space that you can use for running your program.
 The memory footprint of your program, which includes the memory used by your code and the data structure that you build, should not exceed four times the size of the input load file, when measured in bytes.
 Don't worry about exceeding this limit on very small files.
 For example, it is okay if your program exceeds this limit when loading the small sample load file sample.txt, but on the large file wrnpc.txt it should meet this requirement.
 You can use the command ``ps -l`` to check the program size.
 If you are not familiar with ``ps``, please read the `man` page.

 Code Description
 -----------------
-**TODO**
 The skeleton code provided to you has the following directory structure:

-1. src/tutorial/tutorial.cc and src/include/tutorial/tutorial.h: Your code goes here.
+1. :file:`src/tutorial/tutorial.cc` and :file:`src/include/tutorial/tutorial.h`: Your code goes here.
 Please don’t change signature of the constructor and existing functions.

-2. test/unit/tutorial/tutorial_test.cc: Unit test for testing the implementation.
+2. :file:`test/unit/tutorial/tutorial_test.cc`: Unit test for testing the implementation.
 (You can add more testcase)

-3. test/unit/data/*: Sample text files to test your implementation.
+3. :file:`test/unit/data/*`: Sample text files to test your implementation.
 (You can add new .txt files to test your implementation)

-4. submit.sh: script to generate zip file which you need to upload to Gradescope
+4. :file:`submit.sh`: script to generate zip file which you need to upload to Gradescope

-5. REPORT.md: Add design related informatin, See :ref:`submit` for more information.
+5. :file:`REPORT.md`: Add design related information.
+See :ref:`submit <submit>` instruction for more information.

-6. CMakeLists.txt: CMake file for building the project (You need not modify this file)
+6. :file:`CMakeLists.txt`: CMake file for building the project (You need not modify this file)

-7. script/*, third_party/*, .clang-format, .clang-tidy : supporting build scripts (You need not modify this file)
+7. :file:`script/*, third_party/*, .clang-format, .clang-tidy` : supporting build scripts (You need not modify this file)

 Prerequisites
 ~~~~~~~~~~~~~~

-You need to follow the instructions mentioned in the :doc:`setup.rst` document.
+You need to follow the instructions mentioned in the `setup <setup.html>`__ document.

 Download the handout shared via Canvas.
 We need to copy the handout to the VM (skip this if you are not using VM).